-- 19.9 Coram staff should be aware of the risks associated with children and young people who are likely to suffer or may have suffered significant harm due to radicalisation and extremism. - 19.10 Radicalisation is defined as the process by which people come to support terrorism and violent extremism and in some cases to then participate in terrorist groups.
+- 19.41 Coram staff should be aware of the risks associated with children and young people who are likely to suffer or may have suffered significant harm due to radicalisation and extremism. - 19.42 Radicalisation is defined as the process by which people come to support terrorism and violent extremism and in some cases to then participate in terrorist groups. - 19.43 Extremism is vocal or active opposition to fundamental British values including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - 19.44 Nationally a number of strategies and measures are related to specific agencies having 'due regard in the exercise of their functions of the need to prevent people from being drawn into terrorism.'

-- 19.11 Extremism is vocal or active opposition to fundamental British values including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - 19.12 Nationally a number of strategies and measures are related to specific agencies having 'due regard in the exercise of their functions of the need to prevent people from being drawn into terrorism.' - 19.13 From July 2015 all schools and child care providers must have regard to the statutory guidance issued in July 2015 under the Counter-Terrorism and Security Act 2015. - 19.14 The duty is known as the PREVENT duty.
-For further information about Prevent see below: - 19.15 Coram staff should be aware of indications that a child or young person may be becoming radicalised and how to respond to in a proportionate and appropriate way and where necessary take appropriate measures to safeguard the child/young person and those living with or in direct contact with known extremists. - 19.16 Staff should also be aware that the grooming of children for the purposes of involvement in violent extremist activity is child abuse and should follow Coram safeguarding procedures for reporting concerns when they suspect or are \aware that a child is at risk of or is being exploited in this way.
-The London Safeguarding procedures contain further information in respect of a number of indicators which staff might consider when assessing risk in relation to a child who expresses or is reported to have expressed extremist views. - 19.17 Advice regarding the assessment of risk in relation to extremism and support to identify appropriate interventions can be provided by Prevent Co-Ordinator's in each local authority. - 19.18 Whenever there is immediate cause for concern then the Coram Safeguarding reporting procedures must be followed and a referral made to Children's Social Care.
+- 19.45 From July 2015 all schools and child care providers must have regard to the statutory guidance issued in July 2015 under the Counter-Terrorism and Security Act 2015. - 19.46 The duty is known as the PREVENT duty.
+For further information about Prevent see below: - 19.47 Coram staff should be aware of indications that a child or young person may be becoming radicalised and how to respond to in a proportionate and appropriate way and where necessary take appropriate measures to safeguard the child/young person and those living with or in direct contact with known extremists. - 19.48 Staff should also be aware that the grooming of children for the purposes of involvement in violent extremist activity is child abuse and should follow Coram safeguarding procedures for reporting concerns when they suspect or are \aware that a child is at risk of or is being exploited in this way.
+The London Safeguarding Children Procedures and Practice Guidance (October 2022) contains further information in respect of a number of indicators which staff might consider when assessing risk in relation to a child who expresses or is reported to have expressed extremist views. - 19.49 Advice regarding the assessment of risk in relation to extremism and support to identify appropriate interventions can be provided by Prevent Co-ordinators in each local authority. - 19.50 Whenever there is immediate cause for concern then the Coram Safeguarding reporting procedures must be followed and a referral made to Children's Social Care. - 19.51 Additional information and guidance can be found here:

-19.19 Additional information and guidance can be found at: Prevent Duty Guidance
+Prevent Duty Guidance

-20 Other Safeguarding Issues
+Other Safeguarding Issues

-20.9 In addition to the above, there are a number of safeguarding issues that Coram staff are likely to encounter within their work with children and families.
+20.41 In addition to the above, there are a number of safeguarding issues that Coram staff are likely to encounter within their work with children and families.